-Every now and then, period properties will need some form of overhaul.
-Whether it’s clearing out the chimney, or restoring old features that could do with a bit of love, maintenance is what keeps period properties in their former splendour.
+Every now and then, renovations on your period property will be needed.
+Whether it’s clearing out the chimney, or restoring old features that could do with a bit of love.
+Maintenance is what keeps period properties in their former splendour.
 If you’ve just got your hands on a historical property, and aren’t sure where to begin when renovating, here are a few ideas.

 Knock through where necessary

 If you’ve got your hands on a period home, it can be an intimidating thought to consider knocking down one of its original walls.
-However, if there is a dividing wall that doesn’t have any exquisite features, or is pretty ordinary, it might be a good option to get rid of it for the sake of opening up the property.
-If your property is full of small rooms and not much light, it might make no sense at all to keep walls up just for the sake of preserving as much of the property as possible.
+However, if there is a dividing wall that doesn’t have any exquisite features, it might be a good option to get rid of it for the sake of opening up the property.
+If your period property is full of small rooms and not much light.
+It might make no sense at all to keep walls up just for the sake of preserving as much of the property as possible.
 If one of your rooms likes particularly dank and claustrophobic, it might be work contacting a contractor.

 Replace old windows

-One of the best features of period homes is their windows, but one of the worst aspects about this is that tired wooden frames can date a property, and not in the way you want.
+One of the best features of period homes is their windows.
+One of the worst aspects about this is that tired wooden frames can date a property, and not in the way you want.
 Replacing them with beautifully-presented replacements, also made from wooden frames, will allow you to have upgraded features without compromising on their original materials.
 Visiting timberwindows-direct.co.uk to find sash windows that glide open rather than jamming is also an extra bonus of finding modern replacements.

 Upgrade old furniture